Scott Norton: New Japan Pro-Wrestling (1990–1995)

 In 1990, Norton signed with New Japan Pro-Wrestling.
 Upon debuting for the promotion, Norton alternated between tag team and mid-card singles matches.
 Norton appeared at both joint NJPW/World Championship Wrestling Starrcade in Egg Dome shows, giving him exposure to WCW executives.

-The working agreement between NJPW and WCW meant that The Steiner Brothers would tour Japan on a regular basis, often wrestling against Scott Norton alongside a variety of partners.
-On November 5, 1991 Norton acted as a substitute for the injured Scott Steiner in an IWGP Tag Team Championship match.
-Norton and Rick Steiner were unsuccessful on the night and lost the tag-team titles to Hiroshi Hase and Keiji Mutoh.
-About a year after losing the title he never technically held, Norton won the Tag Team Title properly when he and Tony Halme beat the Steiner Brothers for the gold on November 22, 1992.
-The powerhouse team only held on to the title for a little over three weeks before losing them to the Hell Raisers (Road Warrior Hawk and Power Warrior).
+The working agreement between NJPW and WCW meant that the Steiner Brothers would tour Japan on a regular basis, often wrestling against Scott Norton alongside a variety of partners.
+On November 5, 1991, Norton acted as a substitute for the injured Scott Steiner in an IWGP Tag Team Championship match.
+Norton and Rick Steiner were unsuccessful on the night and lost the tag team titles to Hiroshi Hase and Keiji Mutoh.
+About a year after losing the title he never technically held, Norton won the Tag Team Championship properly when he and Tony Halme defeated the Steiner Brothers on November 22, 1992.
+They only held on to the title for a little over three weeks before losing them to the Hell Raisers (Road Warrior Hawk and Power Warrior).

 After splitting up with Halme, Norton started to team with Hercules Hernandez in March 1993.
-Hercules was a fellow powerhouse wrestler and the two formed The Jurassic Powers, a team that won the IWGP Tag Team Championship from the Hell Raisers.
+Hercules was a fellow powerhouse wrestler and the two formed the Jurassic Powers, a team that won the IWGP Tag Team Championship from the Hell Raisers.
 The Powers held the title for about four months before losing them back to the Hell Raisers at NJPW's January 4 Dome Show.
 While holding the title, the Jurassic Powers successfully defended against teams such as Keiji Mutoh and Hiroshi Hase, The Nasty Boys, Takayuki Iizuka and Akira Nogami, Jake "The Snake" Roberts and Brutus Beefcake, Masa Saito and Manabu Nakanishi and The Barbarian and Haku in non-title competition.
 The team also and made it to the finals of the 1993 Super Grade Tag League, where they lost to Keiji Mutoh and Hiroshi Hase.

 After breaking up with Hernandez, Norton failed to achieve much notoriety in the singles ranks nor in the tag team division, where he teamed with a variety of partners such as Mike Enos, Ron Simmons, Masahiro Chono, Osamu Kido, and Road Warrior Hawk.

 World Championship Wrestling (1993)

 Norton returned to the U.S. and signed with World Championship Wrestling in 1993.
-The promoters first tried to get Norton over with the fans as a villain by feuding with Sting, but Norton quit before Slamboree 1993 and was replaced by The Prisoner.
+The promoters first tried to get Norton over with the fans as a villain by feuding with Sting, but Norton quit before Slamboree '93: A Legends' Reunion and was replaced by The Prisoner.